Last updated 25 Juni 2024

 There were estimated to be approximately 2000 pairs in 1980, whereas in 1986, in connection with a total census of the seabird populations on the island, the estimate was about 2350 individuals – approximately half of the estimate 6 years previously.
 A new total census in 2006 gave about 700 breeding pairs, a 65% reduction over the three decades prior to 2005.

-The species was monitored on Bjørnøya prior to 2005, when it began to be monitored in Kongsfjorden, the number of glaucous gulls breeding there has increased substantially in the decade after 2005.
+The species was monitored on Bjørnøya prior to 2005, when it began to be monitored in Kongsfjorden, the number of glaucous gulls breeding there has increased substantially in the decade after 2005 and have been stable in the last years.

 The status of the species elsewhere in Svalbard is poorly known.
 The glaucous gull is known to be declining in other parts of the Arctic, including Iceland and Canada.